-The Epson Expression Premium XP-7100 is a disappointing inkjet printer for most uses.
+The Epson Expression Premium XP-7100 is an inkjet printer designed for home use.
 While its 5-cartridge system ensures you only have to replace the cartridges you use the most, they don't yield very many pages.
-Neither the black or the color cartridges last very long, so they need to be replaced quite frequently.
-This adds up over time, making this printer expensive to use in the long run.
-It also prints quite slowly.
+Neither the black or color cartridges last very long, so they need to be replaced frequently if you print a lot.
+This adds up over time, so this printer can be expensive to use in the long run.
 On the upside, it's fairly well-designed with a great, easy-to-use screen.
 It also has lots of scanning features as well as a ton of connectivity options.

-The Epson XP-7100 is a passable family printer, especially if you care most about scanning.
+The Epson XP-7100 is a good family printer, especially if you care most about scanning.
 The scanner features are excellent, and you can even scan long double-sided documents automatically.
-The photo printing quality is also good; however, this printer likes to take its time.
+The photo printing quality is also good; however, this printer likes to take its time to print.
 It's also quite expensive to print with over time since the cartridge yield is very bad.

-The Epson XP-7100 is inadequate for use in a home or small office.
-Both its black and color page yields are terribly low, so you'll have to change the cartridges often.
+The Epson XP-7100 is okay for use in a home or small office.
+Both its black and color page yields are quite low, so you'll have to change the cartridges often.
 Not only does this get expensive, but it also takes time out of a busy schedule.
-It also prints very slowly.
-On the upside, it has excellent scanning features, including a duplex ADF scanner, which can help save time scanning long documents.
+It also prints slowly.
+On the upside, it has excellent scanning features, including a duplex ADF scanner that scans double-sided sheets in two passes, which can help save time scanning long documents.

-The Epson XP-7100 is a sub-par black and white printer.
-The black cartridges aren't too expensive, but their yield is awful.
-Even if you don't print very much, you'll likely have to change them quite often.
+The Epson XP-7100 is okay for occasional black and white printing, but it isn't great if you need to print in high volume.
+The black cartridges aren't too expensive, but their yield is bad, so you'll likely have to change them quite often.
 Otherwise, this printer is very fully-featured, with excellent scanning and connectivity options.

 The Epson Expression Premium XP-7100 has a fairly decent design.
 The output tray slides out automatically when printing, and retracts by pressing a button on the touch screen.
 The input trays feel solid and make a nice clicking sound when they're fully extended and properly closed shut.
 The scanner lid also feels solid and can be slightly lifted to scan magazines, but not enough for thicker books.
 The automatic document feeder (ADF) cover feels quite flimsy, though, and the rear input extender seems especially fragile.
 You can also only access the ink cartridges when the printer is on.